-- basic pH influences the solubilisation of ionic carboxylate species and generates basic hydrolysis of the material, which produces additional degradation of the material by splitting the chains; - presence of counter-ions that stabilises the ionic species; - presence of cations like K+, Ca2+, etc. that can form complexes with the water-soluble degradation products and whose stability will depend on the presence and concentration of metal ions (competition reactions); - solution renewal that leads to greater material degradation.
+- basic pH influences the solubilisation of ionic carboxylate species and generates basic hydrolysis of the material, which produces additional degradation of the material by splitting the chains; - presence of counter-ions that stabilises the ionic species; - presence of cations like K+, Ca2+, etc. that can form complexes with the water-soluble degradation products and whose stability will depend on the presence and concentration of metal ions (competition reactions).
+The results obtained in the framework of CORI have shown that Fe(0) has no influence on the degradation of PAN and cellulose materials; - solution renewal that leads to greater material degradation.